Cecil Wood (architect): Family and death

 From 1907 to 1909, Wood lived at The Spur in Sumner in one of the houses designed by Hurst Seager.
 On 22 December 1909 at St Luke's Church, Wood married Iris Bruce, the daughter of W. Bruce, with the ceremony performed by vicar William Sedgwick.
 The Woods had no children.
 In 1911, Wood designed a house for his wife and himself at 74 Richmond Hill Road in Sumner.
 This was one of the first houses in the 1910 Richmond Hill subdivision; it was located above the cliff behind Nayland Street.
 They lived there from 1911 until 1922, when they moved into the central city.
 The area, including this property, was red-zoned after the earthquakes.

 In October 1944, Wood designed a retirement house for his wife and himself.
 The building, at 16 Helmore Road (since renamed to Helmores Lane), is located in Merivale and was finished in 1946.
 The façade facing Rhodes Street has a steep pitch and this design element was adopted by other local architects for domestic buildings.
 Wood died at his home on 28 November 1947.
 His wife died more than three decades later in 1979.
-Their ashes were interned in the ambulatory of St Paul's Cathedral.
+Their ashes were interred in the ambulatory of St Paul's Cathedral.

 Cecil Wood Way on Richmond Hill in Sumner, where he had designed many houses, was named after him in the early 1980s.